danloveg/ytbdl/README.md

 ytbdl config create
 ```

-Then, to download an album from a playlist at https://youtube.com/some_playlist:
+Then, to download an album (by an artist) from a playlist at https://youtube.com/some_playlist:

 ```shell
 ytbdl get 'Artist' 'Album' 'https://youtube.com/some_playlist'